ReallyJustAnotherBear/ShellCGI-SVR-HLS-HDHR/README.md

 # ShellCGI-SVR-HLS-HDHR

-Shell Scripting and Documents are MIT Licenced.
+Shell Scripts and Documents are MIT Licenced.

 Note: Any code/scripts/binaries not my own, have their own respective licenses.